North Kern State Prison: Facilities

 Inmates housed in the Reception Center (RC) typically spend two to three months at North Kern before being transferred to another prison.
 They stay behind the electrical fence and, if approved, may help run support services.
 North Kern has four cellblocks with each cellblock having its own yard.
-All cells are doubled bunked.
-Most RC inmates are custody level four inmates and reside in cells.
-A few lower custody RC inmates that stay in dorms.
+All cells are double-bunked.
+Most RC inmates are designated as custody level four, and reside in cells; some lower-custody inmates stay in dorms.

 Overcrowding is a day-to-day reality, hence the double bunked cells.
 The sewage system was also not built for such a large population, leading to periodic toxic spills.
 A grinder and a backup sewage system were installed a few years after the prison opened to crush the excess trash and help the sewage system run more efficiently.

-Three fences surround North Kern i.e. two razor wire fences with an electric fence in the middle.
+Three fences surround North Kern: two razor wire fences with an electric fence in the middle.
 Several towers are stationed around the prison to reinforce the fence line.